DUI Crimes in Georgia

 There are numerous facets of a DUI case and it can be difficult to navigate on your own.
 Our Georgia DUI Attorneys have extensive experience in handling DUI cases and are here to help.
 Some of the elements that make up a DUI include:

 30 Day Letter: The 30 day letter is a request for an administrative license hearing (ALS hearing).
 This letter is critical to saving your driver's privileges and it must be filed within thirty days of your arrest.
 If you do not file the letter, your driver's license will suspended.

 DUI Drugs: You can receive a DUI for illegal drugs, over the counter, and prescription drugs.
+Even if you were taking the drugs according to the dosage given by the doctor, you could still be charged with a DUI.
 It is crucial to understand what the penalties are and how you can defend against them.